Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport

 \begin{itemize}

-\item {\it Multivariate Hodges-Lehmann phenomenon}: For the spherical uniform ERD, the lower bound on $\atr$ depends on the dimension $d$, which is always bounded below by 0.648.
+\item {\it Multivariate Hodges-Lehmann phenomenon}: For the spherical uniform ERD, with $\bJ(\mx)=\mx$ and $\nu\ =$ spherical uniform, the lower bound on $\atr$ depends on the dimension $d$, which is always bounded below by 0.648.
 Note that when $d=1$ this lower bound equals $0.864$ as one would expect in light of~\cref{prop:areind}, because for $d=1$ the spherical uniform is simply $\mathrm{Unif}[-1,1]$, a location-scale shift of $\mathrm{Unif}[0,1]$.
 For $d\geq 2$, the lower bound is decreasing in $d$ and converges to $81/125=0.648$, as $d\to\infty$.
 The plot of the lower bound as a function of $d$ is shown in~\cref{fig:PowerGausscomp1}.

-\item {\it Multivariate Chernoff-Savage phenomenon}: For the Gaussian ERD, as in the independent components case, $\atr$ is lower bounded by $1$ in the worst case, irrespective of the dimension.
-Once again this showcases the strength of the proposed statistic in detecting location changes and the benefits of the Gaussian ERD.
+\item {\it Multivariate Chernoff-Savage phenomenon}: For the Gaussian ERD, with $\bJ(\mx)=\mx$ and $\nu=\mathcal{N}(\bzr,\bm I_d)$, as in the independent components case, $\atr$ is lower bounded by $1$ in the worst case, irrespective of the dimension.
+Once again this showcases the strength of the proposed statistic in detecting location shifts and the benefits of the Gaussian ERD.